Users

 By default, all methods of fetching a User can be performed by any authenticated User within the Application.
 This behavior can be modified using ACLs.

-To fetch a user given an id, you can make a GET call as below:
+To fetch a user given an id, you can make a GET

 This returns:

-NOTE All APIs above can also be called by an authenticated user to fetch details for themselves by using me as the user identifier.
-These API calls are not allowed for .system and .anonymous.
+NOTE All APIs above can also be called by an authenticated user to fetch details for themselves by using

-To fetch a list of users given a list of locators, make the same call but with the serialized locators passed in a CSV-format with the request parameter locators:
+To fetch a list of users given a list of locators, make the same call but with the serialized locators passed in a CSV-format with the request parameter locators

 This would fetch a respone similar to the above (it would return an array of User objects).
 To prevent dictionary-based scrubbing mechanisms to discover users, this API will not return any values if any of the passed locators do not match.